Shrey1306/shrey.github.io/content/interests/_index.md

 Here are some of my interests and hobbies (my after 9-5):

+#### Podcasts
+I listen to
+- Joe Rogan
+- Dwarkesh Patel
+- View from the top by GSB
+- Nikhil Kamath
+- Revisionist History
+- The David Rubenstein Show
+- Hannah Fry

+#### Guitar
+- Currently playing the Yamaha FGX800C
+- Open to suggestions for an electric guitar.

 #### Cricket
 I'm passionate about cricket and follow both domestic and international cricket closely.